mikimowski/API-Fetcher/README.md

-HTTP Server providing REST API for CRUD operations.
+HTTP Server providing REST API for CRUD operations.<br>
 API allows to (un)subscribe to given urls and retrive saved data.
-Data is fetched from subscribed URLs on given interval.
+Data is fetched from subscribed URLs on given interval.<br>
 The key component is [subscriber](https://github.com/mikimowski/API-Fetcher/tree/master/subscriber) module that manages subscriptions.
-Neat implementation of timers is leveraged so that goroutines are spawned only when needed and no conflicts occur
+Neat implementation of timers is leveraged so that goroutines are spawned only when needed and no conflicts occur.

 ### Database
 Two options: